RocketLeagueMapmaking/RL-docs/docs/more/contact.md

 ## Content Requests

-Since this guide has been made specifically for mapmaking, we will not add guides for [other tools](../faq/).
+Since this guide has been made specifically for mapmaking, we will not add many guides for [other tools](../faq.md).
 We will, of course, make additions to the current pages and add new ones about everything related to mapmaking.

-[Click here](contribute) to learn how to request more content.
+[Click here](contribute.md) to learn how to request more content.